gaultier/kotlin-rs/README.md

 # kotlin-rs
-A work-in-progress kotlin compiler written in Rust.
+A work-in-progress Kotlin compiler written in Rust.

 The goals of the project are: